lkzeric/Embedded_System/3_Optimization_Examples/README.md

     3. To optimize read/write execution speed, I first identify the most frequently used function and its corresponding hierarchical calling path.
 My goal is to optimize the placement of functions within the overlay along the target calling path.

     4. The calling path of the function could be expressed as a tree structure as following.
-The optimization scenario could be classified as two cases:
+The optimization scenario could be classified as two cases: <br>
     ![ARM_Overlay_3](../Image/3_Optimization_Examples/ARM_Overlay_3.png)
         1. Case_1 (Target on the specific function): <br>
         &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Func_E(red circle) is a very low-level function, and it is preferred to be placed in ATCM’s Common Code.
 As long as the low-level function is placed in the Common Code, the firmware does not need to switch the Overlay Region regardless of which Overlay was last used, since the Common Code always resides in ATCM.